 No bakery can function at full capacity unless it’s stocked and ready to go.
 The Keebler Elves keep their bakery humming at peak efficiency and performance by having a fully stocked supply of all necessary tools and ingredients ready to go at all times.

 And by that, I mean it’s constantly shifting to meet the ever-changing demands of the next item in the baking queue. 😉

 - Cooling Racks

 Don’t forget the “Fudgeterranean Spring,” that flowing fudge river that makes filling the elves’ fudge fountains possible!

 As technology grows and changes, so does the Hollow Tree Factory.
 It currently boasts a rotary phone and rainbow cannon.
 Just be careful and take the cannon outside the tree before shooting it!

 Thanks to their commercial success, an entire generation of kids spent years asking if the Keebler Elves were real.
 While they were created for marketing purposes, their work and products have become the stuff of legends.

 Do you believe in elves living in a hollow tree in Sylvan Glen and baking cookies the old-fashioned elfin way from uncommonly good ingredients that hold a touch of magic in every bite?
 If so, then (at least in a small sense), yes, the Keebler Elves are real.

 The Keebler Company commissioned artists around the nation to make tiny doors to add to tree bases in cities such as Kansas City, Orlando, San Francisco, and Cincinnati.

-While there was no specific elf or Keebler branding, the campaign successfully attracted attention and spread some elfin magic.
+While no specific elf or Keebler branding existed, the campaign successfully attracted attention and spread some elfin magic.